 1. Install PHP with Apache on Ubuntu

 If you are running an Apache web server, install PHP with the Apache module.
-Below you will find installations for both PHP 7.4 and PHP 8.1.
+Take the following steps:

 sudo apt install software-properties-common